-Simultaneously, Bugariu also serves as the Under 15 women's national team head coach of Moldova, successfully combining his coaching duties at UTRGV with his national team commitments with the Moldovan Football Federation.
-He is the first foreign coach in the history of Moldovan women's football and his impact has been tremendous.
+Bugariu also served as the Under 15 women's national team head coach of Moldova in 2019, successfully combining his coaching duties at UTRGV with his national team commitments with the Moldovan Football Federation.
+He was the first foreign coach in the history of Moldovan women's football and his impact was tremendous.
 Besides leading them to their first ever win at this age group, Bugariu also captured 1st place in the UEFA / AFC development tournament, which took place March 2019 in Singapore.

-He also works closely with Alexandru Golban, director of national teams for the Moldovan Football Federation, helping advance women's football in the country.
+He continues to work closely with Alexandru Golban, director of national teams for the Moldovan Football Federation, helping advance women's football in the country.

 As the first ever women's soccer coach in the history of UTRGV, Bugariu needed to create a team from the ground up, a typical assignment for a coach who has a superb reputation in rebuilding teams, sometimes in the most difficult and challenging situations.

-Success has followed, with the UTRGV women's soccer team finishing 3rd in the league in 2017, only the fourth year of existence as a team, while also qualifying for the league playoffs in each of year of existence.
-Further progress was made in 2018 as the team finished 2nd in the league and progressing to the semi - finals of the league playoffs.
+Success has followed, with the UTRGV women's soccer team finishing 3rd in the league in 2017, in only the fourth year of existence as a team, while also qualifying for the league playoffs in each of year since the start of the team.
+Further progress was made in 2018 as the team finished as vice champion in the league and progressing to the semi - finals of the league playoffs.

 In March 2015 another foreign federation inquired about Bugariu's services and he was soon invited to work with the Women's National Team of St. Vincent and the Grenadines.
 He was instrumental in their preparation and success during the Windward Islands Football Championship, where they finished in 1st Place.